 Pinku Perfect as Princess Peach

 How did you get into cosplaying?
 I discovered that cosplaying was an actual thing around my sophomore year of high school, from a friend who went to conventions and came back during class to share stories.
 She wasnâ€™t a cosplayer herself, but she would show pictures of AMAZING cosplayers she saw at these cons.
+Some of the cosplayers were wearing amazing Sharingan eye contacts.
+I was sold from that very moment!
 I specifically remember a picture of a World of Warcraft cosplayer.
 I asked her if she knew where he bought the costume from, and she responded with â€œOh, he made that all himselfâ€.
 I was baffled, but my interest for cosplay perked immediately.
 I started researching conventions in my area (North Carolina), and I attended Animazement 2014, wearing a Leafeon cosplay I had made the ears and tail for myself.
 I went to panels, met a whole group of cosplay friends whom Iâ€™m still in contact with today, and made my cosplay myself, which I was very proud of.
 I was really happy that I had gotten involved with this community, and Iâ€™m still very happy that I call this my main hobby.
 It also gave me a reason to use my creative side, while being active with my nerdy side as well.

 Why Peach?
 Princess Peach is a very well-known character, but also someone who I havenâ€™t seen cosplayed a lot.
 This is how I choose my cosplays in general- ones that people know but who havenâ€™t been done.
 Iâ€™m a really big fan of the color pink (hence the name of my cosplay page, Pinku Perfect Cosplay for Facebook and pinkuperfect for Instagram), and Peachâ€™s dress screams pink, from the actual dress itself, to her parasol, to her lips.
 When I started working on Peach, it was also the time when my sewing skills had come to the point where I could consider myself somewhat skilled, so thatâ€™s why I wanted to tackle a bigger project and work on a ball gown styled dress, aka Peach.
 Iâ€™m really proud of how she turned out, and Iâ€™m looking forward to making other large dresses for future cosplays (I already have two in the making).